-The components of the Net Pension Liability are as follows: December 31, 2015 December 31, 2014
+The components of the Net Pension Liability are as follows:

-December 51, 2015 December 51, 2014 Total Pension Liability \$7,971,890,739 \$7,653,068,752 Plan Fiduciary Net Position 5,853,442,721 5,912,426,212 Net Pension Liability \$2,118,448,018 \$1,740,642,540 Plan Fiduciary Net Position as a percentage of the Total Pension Liability 73.43% 77.26%
+December 31, 2016 December 31, 2015 Total Pension Liability \$8,410,978,895 \$7,971,890,739 Plan Fiduciary Net Position 6,167,784,668 5,853,442,721 Net Pension Liability \$2,243,194,227 \$2,118,448,018 Plan Fiduciary Net Position as a percentage of the Total Pension Liability 73.33% 73.43%

-The Net Pension Liability was measured as of December 31, 2015 and 2014.
-Plan Fiduciary Net Position (plan assets) was valued as of the measurement date while the Total Pension Liability was determined based upon rolling forward the Total Pension Liability from actuarial valuations as of December 31, 2014 and 2013, respectively.
+The Net Pension Liability was measured as of December 31, 2016 and 2015.
+Plan Fiduciary Net Position (plan assets) was valued as of the measurement date while the Total Pension Liability was determined based upon rolling forward the Total Pension Liability from actuarial valuations as of December 31, 2015 and 2014, respectively.

 Plan provisions.
-The plan provisions used in the measurement of the NPL are the same as those used in ACERA's funding valuations as of December 31, 2014 and December 31, 2013, respectively.
+The plan provisions used in the measurement of the NPL are the same as those used in ACERA's funding valuations as of December 31, 2015 and December 31, 2014, respectively.

 Actuarial assumptions.
-The Total Pension Liabilities as of December 31, 2015 and December 31, 2014 were determined by actuarial valuations as of December 31, 2014 and December 31, 2013, respectively.
-The actuarial assumptions used to develop the December 31, 2015 and December 31, 2014 TPLs are the same assumptions used in the December 31, 2015 and 2014 funding valuations for ACERA, respectively.
+The Total Pension Liabilities as of December 31, 2016 and December 31, 2015 were determined by actuarial valuations as of December 31, 2015 and December 31, 2014, respectively.
+The actuarial assumptions used to develop the December 31, 2016 and December 31, 2015 TPLs are the same assumptions used in the December 31, 2016 and 2015 funding valuations for ACERA, respectively.
 In particular, the following actuarial assumptions were applied to all periods included in the measurement:

-December 31, 2015 and December 31, 2014
+December 31, 2016 and December 31, 2015

+Inflation 3.25%

-Inflation 3.25% Salary increases General: 7.45% to 4.15% and Safety: 10.45% to 4.45%, vary by service, including inflation Investment rate of return 7.60%, net of pension plan investment expense, including inflation Other assumptions See analysis of actuarial experience during the period December 1, 2010 through November 30, 2013 long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation and subtracting expected investment expenses and a risk margin.
+Salary increases General: 7.45% to 4.15% and Safety: 10.45% to 4.45%, vary by service, including inflation

+Investment rate of return 7.60%, net of pension plan investment expense, including inflation long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation and subtracting expected investment expenses and a risk margin.
 The target allocation and projected arithmetic real rates of return for each major asset class, after deducting inflation, but before deducting investment expenses, used in the derivation of the long-term expected investment rate of return assumption are summarized in the following table: